parvezs27/Tableau_Sales_Dashboards/README.md

 To display the required KPI's, we will utilise "BANs" (Big-Ass Numbers).
 BAN's showcase key metrics or KPI's in a larger, bolder format, which offers several benefits such as:
 - Quicker, clearer and easier noticeability of key information.
 The larger and bolder text has more of a direct/striking impact, allowing critical information to be seen quickly and clearly.
 This lessens the cognitive load on the viewer and eliminates the need to search around the screen for key information, ultimately providing a better user experience.
 - Improvement of dashboard structure and reading flow.
-Having large and bold text at the top of the dashboard to highlight critical information creates a top to bottom visual hierarchy, where the most important information is highlighted at the top.
-This provides dashboard structure and a logical reading flow for the end user.
+Positioning large, bold text at the top of the dashboard to highlight critical information creates a top to bottom visual hierarchy, where the most important information is highlighted at the top.
+This design creates a well organised dashboard with a logical reading flow for the end user.

 **Sales Trends:**

 - **Visualise data for each KPI on a monthly basis for the current and previous year.**
 - **Highlight the months with the highest and lowest sales and make them easily recognisable.**

-Since we are required to visualise A) Sales Trends and B) the data for each KPI on a monthly basis for current and previous years, we will use sparklines to achieve this.
-Sparklines are smaller and simpler line chart without axes and coordinates used to show trends overtime in an uncluttered way.
-For our task, they will complement the BAN's well, as the BAN's will provide a snapshot of key metrics at a particular point in time, whilst the sparklines will provide the trends overtime for current and previous years (2 lines), providing more context.
-We will also be able to highlight the highest and lowest selling months on the sparklines.
+Since we are required to visualise A) Sales Trends, and B) the data for each KPI on a monthly basis for current and previous years, we will use sparklines to achieve this.
+Sparklines are smaller and simpler line chart without axes and coordinates, which are used to show trends overtime in an uncluttered and minimalistic manner.
+For our task, they will complement the BAN's, as the BAN's will provide a snapshot of key metrics at a particular point in time, whilst the sparklines will illustrate the trends overtime for current and previous years (2 lines), providing more context.
+Additionally, we will also be able to highlight the highest and lowest selling months on the sparklines.

 **Comparison of product subcategories:**
 - **Compare the sales and profit of the different product subcategories for the current and previous year, including a comparison of sales with profit.**

-For the comparison of product subcategories, if we were to be comparing subcategories only for the current year, then a regular vertical or horizontal bar chart would be fine.
+For the comparison of product subcategories, if we were to be comparing subcategories only for the current year, then a vertical or horizontal bar chart would be fine.
 However, since we have multiple dimensions (subcategory, current year, previous year), and one measure (sales performance), a bar-in-bar chart would be an ideal chart to display the product subcategory sales and profits by current and previous year.

 Talking about bar charts, they are one of the most commonly used and effective visualisations to communicate information quickly and clearly.
 There are several features of bar charts that allow for this including the length of the bars which provide an easier comparison of values across different categories, the visual separation between bars which allows for clear distinction between categories and the ability to customise the chart with colours, labels and annotations to emphasise key information.